Economy of Zambia

-In the area of trade, Zambia recorded a positive trade balance of US$300.6 million in 2014, as well as an increase in non-traditional exports (NTEs) over the years from US$1,381.8million in 2010 to US$3,550.3 million in 2013.
-Copper and cobalt are among Zambia's main exports while non-traditional exports include cotton, coffee, fresh flowers, burley tobacco, gemstones and maize (corn) among others.

-Zambia is also eligible to export duty-free goods to the United States under the African Growth and Opportunity Act (AGOA).
-The Act allows eligible countries from sub-Saharan Africa to export over 6,400 goods to the United States.
+Copper and cobalt are among Zambia's main exports, while non-traditional exports include cotton, coffee, fresh flowers, burley tobacco, gemstones and maize (corn).
+Zambia is eligible to export duty-free goods to the United States under the African Growth and Opportunity Act (AGOA); the Act allows eligible countries from sub-Saharan Africa to export over 6,400 goods to the United States.

-For the first time since 1989, in 2007 Zambia's economic growth reached the 6%–7% mark needed to reduce poverty significantly.
 Copper output has increased steadily since 2004, due to higher copper prices and the opening of new mines.
 The maize harvest was again good in 2005, helping boost GDP and agricultural exports.
 Cooperation continues with international bodies on programs to reduce poverty, including a new lending arrangement with the IMF in the second quarter of 2004.
-A tighter monetary policy will help cut inflation, but Zambia still has a serious problem with high public debt.